Akalu/neural-networks-tensorflow/README.md

 Overview
 =========

-See individual HowTo files in each directory
+See individual HowTo files in docs/ directory

 The biggest part of code is written in Python in notebooks.

-(Jupyter notebook is a web application where one can run Python and R codes.
-It is easy to share and deliver rich data analysis with Jupyter.
-A cell contains your Python code.
-The kernel will read the code one by one)